fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Clear-AzureRemoteAppVmStaleAdObject.md

 ```

 ## DESCRIPTION
-The **Clear-AzureRemoteAppVmStaleAdObject** cmdlet removes objects in azure_2 Active Directory that are associated with azure_2 RemoteApp virtual machines that no longer exist.
+The **Clear-AzureRemoteAppVmStaleAdObject** cmdlet removes objects in Azure Active Directory that are associated with Azure RemoteApp virtual machines that no longer exist.
-You must use credentials that have rights to remove azure_2 Active Directory objects.
+You must use credentials that have rights to remove Azure Active Directory objects.
 If you specify the *Verbose* common parameter, this cmdlet displays the name of each object that it deletes.

 ## EXAMPLES